AhmedAbd-Allah/risk-Ident/README.md

 ## CI/CD

-Any new Code change passes through several steps to get deployed through the CI/CD:
+Any new Code change passes through several steps to get deployed to AWS through the CI/CD:
-- After the code got pushed to github repo, the Jenkins pipeline is fired automatically.
+- After the code got pushed to github repo, Jenkins pipeline is triggered automatically and     passes through several build stages.
 - Jenkins pipeline generates a UUID for this specific build
-- Then the new code get linted using eslint
+- Then the app get linted using eslint
 - A docker image is built for the new version of application
 - The docker image is then pushed to dockerhub
+- Locally built Docker image is then deleted to save EC2 instance Space
-- The docker image is then passed to EKS (Amazon Elastic Kubernetes Service)
+- Docker image is then passed to EKS (Amazon Elastic Kubernetes Service)
-- The new docker image is deployed and can be accessed via your browser
+- The new docker image is deployed and can be accessed via the browser

+To login to Jenkins pipeline and validate the pipeline stages you can used the provided credentials

 ## Technologies
 - The application is built using several technologies: